FHEA – University of South Wales (2018)

 Nine Artists Films, Carmarthen, Wales (2008)

-Three Dance films commissioned from Channel 4 and Wark Clemments
+Three Dance films commissioned by Channel 4 and Wark Clemments

 Channel 4, UK broadcast (1999)